 The Statutes Amendment (Youth Court) Act 2016 commenced on 1 January 2017.
 The Act makes a number of changes that allow the Youth Court to operate in a more flexible manner.
 These changes allow magistrates to do more of the work of the Youth Court.
 The title of the principal judicial officer of the Youth Court has changed from Senior Judge to Judge.

-Read the fact sheet to find out more.
+Read the Youth Court amendments factsheet (PDF 171KB) to find out more.

 As a result of feedback received in the consultation process, several changes were made: